top of page

 My Journey of Becoming

-Author: Anna Morris My experience as a Youthlinc humanitarian has been nothing short of transformative.
+My experience as a Youthlinc humanitarian has been nothing short of transformative.
 Arguably, the most impactful part has been my journey through leadership.
 My first trip was to the beautiful island of Fiji when I was a junior in high school.
-Holding the title of Youthlinc first-year humanitarian carried a heavy importance to me — I had big shoes to fill.
+Holding the title of Youthlinc first-year humanitarian carried a heavy importance to me -I had big shoes to fill.
 During the preparation process, I was placed on the education committee, which was thrilling.
-I got
+I got to see and delegate

 Anna Morris